devspace-sh/devspace/docs/pages/cli/image-building/workflow-basics.md

 <summary>
 ### Skip image pushing (for development with minikube)
 </summary>
-If you are using minikube for development, you usually do not need to push your images to a registry because DevSpace CLI will build your images with minikube's Docker daemon and the image will already be present and does not need to be pulled from a registry.
+If you are using minikube for development, you usually do not need to push your images to a registry because DevSpace will build your images with minikube's Docker daemon and the image will already be present and does not need to be pulled from a registry.
 ```yaml
 images:
   default: